msolonko/weather_station/README.md

 ESP8266 -> PHP Page -> MySQL DB -> PHP -> Nice HTML Graphs.

 You will find the code for all of these, with some comments, here.

+Soon, there will be an instructable released on this.